-"Brands offer an extremely low price for which the product can't realistically be made"
+"Brands offer an extremely low price for which the product can't realistically be made."

 A huge profit

-Unfortunately it is still much to easy for employers to get away with it.
+Unfortunately it is still much too easy for employers to get away with it.
 Because the fashion industry has many stages of production, often in different countries, it's difficult for companies to control every stage themselves.
 That makes it possible for them to employ child labourers without even knowing it.
 But there are also many brands who purposely use cheap labour.
 This is to offer their costumers (you) a super low price for which the garment can't realistically be made.
-Or worse: to maximize their own profits.
+Or worse: to maximise their own profits.
 Did you know there are branded boxers for which you pay upwards of €20, which are actually made for less than a euro?
 As long as people keep buying them, sweatshops remain too lucrative to give up and children fall victim to the industry.

 A better way

 Luckily people are becoming more aware of the problem and there are plenty of buyers prepared to pay a little more for a fair product.
 When brands take responsibility for their production methods, the situation can be vastly improved.
 This is something we find very important.
 For starters we don't base our production on a low price for the consumer, but on fair wages.
 We then add our own costs to that which results in our final product price.
 We also keep our production circle as small as possible and have rigorously vetted our partners before deciding to work with them.
 We produce very close to home (just a 15 minute drive!), which allows us to visit the factory frequently ourselves.
 This way we're sure employees are treated well.